-At the heart of the GGF philosophy is our belief that the greatest asset of the program lies in the diversity of our fellows and the collective energy they develop when they discuss, debate and engage with each other during the dialogue sessions.
-This is why the fellows occupy the center stage, setting GGF apart from other programs for young professionals.
+At the heart of the GGF philosophy is our belief that the greatest asset of the programme lies in the diversity of our fellows and the collective energy they develop when they discuss, debate and engage with each other during the dialogue sessions.
+This is why the fellows occupy the center stage, setting GGF apart from other programmes for young professionals.
 The fellows play an active role in shaping the agenda of their respective working groups.
 The working process draws on the GGF method and brings together the unique strengths, experiences and perspectives of each fellow as they work toward a common goal.
-The GGF team at the Global Public Policy Institute (GPPi) works closely with the fellows to help them achieve their goals and, in the process, cultivate a community that will last well beyond the duration of the program through a growing and active alumni community.
+The GGF team at the Global Public Policy Institute (GPPi) works closely with the fellows to help them achieve their goals and, in the process, cultivate a community that will last well beyond the duration of the programme through a growing and active alumni community.

 GGF 2035 will assemble 27 individuals from Brazil, China, France, Germany, India, Indonesia, Japan, South Africa, and the United States (three from each country).The GGF fellows will form three working groups, each one focusing on one of three key global issues.
-During the GGF 2035 round of the program, the fellows will focus on the futures of climate-related conflict, media and information, and of the politics of inequality.
+During the GGF 2035 round of the programme, the fellows will focus on the futures of climate-related conflict, media and information, and of the politics of inequality.
 Using strategic foresight instruments, including scenario planning and risk assessment, the working groups will craft scenarios for their respective issue areas.
 Based on their findings, the fellows will produce a range of products – including presentations, essays, commentaries, podcasts, and interviews – that outline their scenarios for the coming decade and ways to address the underlying challenges.

 The programme is supported by the Robert Bosch Stiftung.